 Stephanie Cadman is that rare, extraordinary thing: a quadruple threat.

-A world-renowned dancer, an accomplished actress of stage and screen, a virtuoso musician, and a knockout singer, Stephanie’s talents know no bounds.
-Maintaining a busy touring schedule both as a Canadian Folk Award-nominated solo musician and as a member of the all-female country trio Belle Starr, Stephanie has rocked audiences across North America and beyond.
+A world-renowned dancer, an accomplished actress of stage and screen, a celebrated violinist, and a great singer, Stephanie’s talents know no bounds.
+Maintaining a busy touring schedule as a Canadian Folk Award-nominated solo musician.
+Stephanie has rocked audiences across North America and beyond.
 For most artists, that would be enough.
 Not Stephanie.
-Between her role in the Mirvish Production of Once, her celebrated career as an in-demand fiddler, and her breathtaking and award-winning dancing, Stephanie Cadman has proven herself to be one of Canada’s most versatile performers.
-She must sleep, but it’s hard to imagine when.
+Between her starring role in the Mirvish Broadway production of Once, her celebrated career as an in-demand fiddler, choreographer, and her breathtaking and award-winning dancing, Stephanie Cadman has proven herself to be one of Canada’s most versatile performers.

-Stephanie began her professional stage career at a young age as a lead in the hit musical Swingstep.
-She went on to perform in Mirvish Productions’ Celtic review Needfire, and the Broadway National Tour of 42nd Street.
-Widely-recognized as one of Canada’s top violinists, Stephanie’s stirring fiddle has also been featured in Bowfire, the dynamic all-violin stage show.
+Stephanie began her professional stage and music career at a young age as a lead in the hit musical Swingstep.
+She went on to fiddle and dance in Mirvish Productions’ Celtic review Needfire, and the Broadway National Tour of 42nd Street.
+Widely recognized as one of Canada’s top violinists, Stephanie’s stirring fiddle has also been featured in Bowfire, the dynamic all-violin stage show.
 Along the way, she has appeared as a fiddler and tap dancer with symphonies across North America including the Kennedy Center’s National Symphony Orchestra.
-In her greatest coup to date, in 2014 she was cast in the Grammy and Tony award winning Mirvish production of Once, among the most beloved stage shows of recent years.
+In her greatest coup to date, in 2014 she was cast in the Mirvish production of Once, among the most beloved stage shows of recent years.

-Hailed by the The Guardian as an “incredibly talented” and “world-class” artist, Stephanie Cadman is just getting started.
+Hailed by the The Guardian as an “incredibly talented” and “world-class” artist.